Maximum-Likelihood Quantum State Tomography by Soft-Bayes: Online Maximum-Likelihood Quantum State Tomography by Q-Soft-Bayes

-The connection with online portfolio selection is obvious: The vector of eigenvalues of a density matrix lies in the probability simplex \( \Delta \); the Hermitian matrices \( A_t \) and the positive semi-definiteness condition correspond to the vectors \( a_t \) in online portfolio selection and their non-negativity condition, respectively; the losses in the two games are both logarithms of linear functions; the regrets in the two games are defined exactly in the same manner.
-When all the matrices involved in the game of online quantum state tomography are diagonal (the so-called classical setup), we recover the game of online portfolio selection.
+The connection with online portfolio selection is obvious and similar to that between ML QST and the log-optimal portfolio: The vector of eigenvalues of a density matrix lies in the probability simplex \( \Delta \); the Hermitian matrices \( A_t \) and the positive semi-definiteness condition correspond to the vectors \( a_t \) in online portfolio selection and their non-negativity condition, respectively; the losses in the two games are both logarithms of linear functions; the regrets in the two games are defined exactly in the same manner.
+When all the matrices involved in the game of online quantum state tomography share the same eigenbasis, we recover the game of online portfolio selection.